Nepal and China still share Mount Everest, for now

 Focusing on clean forests, pristine trails, clean cities, recyclable environments.
 Nepal could well become the world’s number one eco destination.
 Mountains to the north, heritage in the middle and jungles to the south.
 Everything is in place.
 Make it accessible to budget, mid-range and high-end tourists to really stand out.

 As idyllic as all that sounds there’s a huge problem.
 There were once clean electric trolley buses in Kathmandu?
 They are gone.
 Replaced by smoke billowing cars, mini-buses and motorcycle.
+A new electric bus was introduced to Kathmandu in 2018 but has thus far failed to impress anyone.
 There was once a pristine trekking route in the Annapurna region, now there’s a road there.
 Nepal, hasn’t quite caught on to having a clean environment yet.

 Nepal needs to diversify